alexs2112/MonoRogue/Roadmap.md

  * Minor fixes
    * Have item notifications not stop auto movement
-   * Have KeyboardTrack compare keys with other keys to determine direction as a static method, instead of having it check to see if a directional key was pressed in itself (for subscreens)
    * See if you can fix `AL lib: (EE) alc_cleanup: 1 device not closed`, it looks like its not an issue though?
    * Turns out we don't need to overload every constructor, we can set default arguments
    * Have the fire screen automatically select the last guy you targeted